-4. I will send it out, says the Lord of hosts.
-And it will enter into the house of the thief and into the house of the one who swears falsely in my name.
+Lord of Hosts, and it will enter into the house of the thief and into the house of the one who swears falsely in my name.
 And it will lodge within his house and destroy it, both its timbers and its stones.”

 5. Then the angel who spoke with me came forth and said to me, “Now, lift up your eyes and see what this is that is coming out.”

 6. And I said, “What is it?”
 And he said, “This is the ephah-basket that is going forth.”
-Then he said, “This is their way in all the earth”:
+Then he said, “This is their way in all the earth.”

 7. And, behold, the lead cover was lifted up, and there was this woman sitting in the middle of the ephah.

-9. And I lifted up my eyes and looked, and behold, two women came forth, and the spirit was in their wings, and they had wings like the wings of a stork.
+9. And I lifted up my eyes and looked, and behold, two women came forth, and the wind was in their wings, and they had wings like the wings of a stork.
 And they lifted up the ephah between the earth and heaven.

 10. And I said to the angel who was talking with me, “Where are they going with the ephah?”

 11. And he said to me, “To build a house for it in the land of Shinar, and it will be set up on its base and left there.”